Mohammed-Aldhabaab/Mohammed-Aldhabaab/README.md

 ## 😊 About Me:
 Senior information technology student who loves building stunning projects as the sun around the stars!
-Interested and passionate about artificial intelligence, software engineering, and entrepreneurship!
+Interested and passionate about software engineering and entrepreneurship!

 Right now, I'm building projects and sharpening my skills more as usual!
 Therefore, to achieve my goals such as working as a software engineer, engaging to help others, providing valuable values as well, and making our tech field better than yesterday!